-Graduation Date Each academic year has three graduation dates as set by Senate for the study.
+Graduation Date Each academic year has three graduation dates as set by Senate for the and Master's Degrees.

+Master's Degrees Collectively refer to Postgraduate Certificates, Postgraduate Diplomas, study.
 Students' modes of study govern their maximum and minimum study loads.

 Mode of Study Students are enrolled in a full-time, part-time or combined mode of management of student records.
-Operational grades of IP, I, S, TR, Z,
+Operational grades of IP, I, S, TR, Z, AU, X and WD do not count in the calculation of students' GPAs.